surfstyle/SearchWebPage2Email/README.md

 The script collect data from a webpage, trasform html into text, search lines with specific keywords, notify (email) of new content.

 Advice: The scraping can be made on **simple webpages** where the main content is inside a simple body.
+Increasing the complexity of the website, is more difficult to have a correct scrape.
 You can test the scraped output in a saved file .txt and then opt if you can search correctly your keywords inside it.

 ## How is working